Feed-O-Meter: Investigating AI-Generated Mentee Personas as Interactive Agents for Scaffolding Design Feedback Practice

-Third, due to our focus on utilizing LLMs, we confined our design ideas and feedback within the system to text formats.
-However, typical design processes often involve multiple visual representations and sketches.
-Future research explores the integration of multi-modalities, such as visual and auditory elements).
+Finally, due to our focus on utilizing LLMs, we confined our design ideas and feedback within the system to text formats, whereas typical design processes often involve multiple visual representations and sketches.
+Future research should explore integrating multimodal interactions (e.g., visual and auditory elements).
 Additionally, evaluating what constitutes effective feedback is inherently challenging.
 Although our experts were able to rate the quality of feedback in this study, we emphasize the need for future work to further clarify and refine the methods used to evaluate feedback quality.

-Finally, since this study focused on proposing and evaluating the system's overall experience, we did not perform an in-depth analysis of user feedback provided to the AI mentee in \sysname{}.
-A more detailed examination of the feedback data in future work could provide deeper insights and strengthen the findings.